medined/medined.github.io/_posts/2020-07-11-kubebench-remediations.md

 * 1.2.6 Ensure that the --kubelet-certificate-authority argument is set as appropriate

-**The code below does not have the current certificate authority file but it does show how to resolve this issue when the correct file is identified.**
+**The code below does not have the correct certificate authority file but it does show how to resolve this issue when the correct file is identified.**

 ```
 FAIL